-The board recognizes that students with asthma and/or subject to anaphylactic reactions may need to possess and self-administer asthma medication on school property.
-As used in this policy, "asthma medication" means a medicine prescribed for the treatment of asthma or anaphylactic reactions and includes a prescribed asthma inhaler or epinephrine auto-injector.
-The superintendent shall develop procedures for the possession and self-administration of asthma medication by students on school property, during the school day, at school-sponsored activities, and/or while in transit to or from school or school-sponsored events.
+The board recognizes that students with certain health conditions like diabetes or asthma, or an allergy that could result in an anaphylactic reaction, may need to possess and self-administer medication on school property.

+Students are prohibited from self-administering medication at school unless (1) the medicine has been prescribed for the treatment of diabetes, asthma or anaphylactic reactions, including insulin or a source of glucose, a prescribed asthma inhaler or a prescribed epinephrine auto-injector; (2) the medicine is administered in accordance with the student's individualized health care plan or emergency health care plan and any relevant administrative regulations; and (3) the requirements of this section are met.
+The superintendent shall develop procedures for the possession and self-administration of such medication by students on school property, during the school day, at school-sponsored activities and/or while in transit to or from school or school-sponsored events.

-- 1. Before a student will be allowed to self-administer medicine pursuant to this section, the student's parent or guardian must provide to the principal or designee all of the documents listed below. - a. written authorization from the student's parent or guardian for the student to possess and self-administer asthma medication; - b. a written statement from the student's health care practitioner verifying: - 1) that the student has asthma and/or an allergy that could result in anaphylactic reaction; - 2) that he or she prescribed medication for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or school-sponsored events; and - 3) that the student understands, has been instructed in self-administration of the asthma medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - c. a written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's asthma or anaphylaxis episodes and for medication use by the student; - d. a statement provided by the school system and signed by the student's parent or guardian acknowledging that the board of education and its agents are not liable for injury arising from the student's possession and self-administration of asthma medication; and - e. any other documents or items necessary to comply with state and federal laws. - 2.
-Prior to being permitted to self-administer medicine at school, the student also must demonstrate to the school nurse, or the nurse's designee, the skill level necessary to use the asthma medication and any accompanying device. - 3.
-Finally, the student's parent or guardian must provide to the school backup asthma medication that school personnel are to keep in a location to which the student has immediate access in the event of an emergency.
+- 1. Authorization to Self-Administer Medication Before a student will be allowed to self-administer medication pursuant to this section, the student's parent must provide to the principal or designee all of the documents listed below: - a. written authorization from the student's parent for the student to possess and self-administer the medication;

+b. a written statement from the student's health care practitioner verifying that:

+- 1) the student has diabetes or asthma, or an allergy that could result in anaphylactic reaction; - 2) the health care practitioner prescribed the medication for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or school-sponsored events; and - 3) the student understands, has been instructed in self-administration of the medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - c. a written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's diabetes, asthma or anaphylaxis episodes and for medication use by the student; - d. a statement provided by the school system and signed by the student's parent acknowledging that the board of education and its employees and agents are not liable for injury arising from the student's possession and self-administration of the medication; and - e. any other documents or items necessary to comply with state and federal laws.

+Prior to being permitted to self-administer medication at school, the student also must demonstrate to the school nurse, or the nurse's designee, the skill level necessary to use the medication and any accompanying device.

+The student's parent must provide to the school backup medication that school personnel are to keep in a location to which the student has immediate access in the event the student does not have the required medication.

-All information provided to the school by the student's parent or guardian must be kept on file at the school in an easily accessible location.
-Any permission granted by the principal for a student to possess and self-administer asthma medication will be effective only for the same school for 365 calendar days.
-Such permission must be reviewed annually.
+All information provided to the school by the student's parent must be reviewed by the school nurse and kept on file at the school in an easily accessible location.
+Any permission granted by the principal or designee for a student to possess and self-administer medication will be effective only for the same school for 365 calendar days.
+Such permission must be renewed each school year.